Talent.com

 Summary

 If you make CHF 1'510'804 a year living in the region of Bern, Switzerland, you will be taxed CHF 710'857.
 That means that your net pay will be CHF 799'947 per year, or CHF 66'662 per month.
 Your average tax rate is 47.1% and your marginal tax rate is 48.3%.
 This marginal tax rate means that your immediate additional income will be taxed at this rate.
-For instance, an increase of CHF 100 in your salary will be taxed CHF 48.27, hence, your net pay will only increase by CHF 51.73.
+For instance, an increase of CHF 100 in your salary will be taxed CHF 48.3, hence, your net pay will only increase by CHF 51.7.

 Bonus Example

-A CHF 1'000 bonus will generate an extra CHF 517 of net incomes.
-A CHF 5'000 bonus will generate an extra CHF 2'587 of net incomes.
+A CHF 1,000 bonus will generate an extra CHF 517 of net incomes.
+A CHF 5,000 bonus will generate an extra CHF 2,585 of net incomes.

-NOTE* Withholding is calculated based on the Bern tables of Switzerland, income tax.
+NOTE* Withholding is calculated based on the Bern tables of CH, income tax.
 For simplification purposes some variables (such as marital status and others) have been assumed.
 This document does not represent legal authority and shall be used for approximation purposes only.